kptdev/kpt/docs/fn/source.md

 ## source

-Implement a Source by reading a local directory.
+Explicitly specify an input source

 ### Synopsis

-Implement a Source by reading a local directory.
+Implements a Source by reading configuration and writing to command stdout.

     kpt fn source DIR